axibase/atsd/api/data/series/group.md

 ### Extend

-An opposite operation to truncation, extend adds missing values at the beginning and end of the interval so that all merged series have values when the `group` function is applied.
+An opposite operation to truncation, extend adds missing values at the beginning and end of the interval to ensure that all merged series have values when the `group` function is applied.

 ```ls
 | datetime             | e1.value | e2.value | SUM |